abstratt/cloudfier-maven-plugin/README.md

 cloudfier-maven-plugin is a Maven plug-in that exposes the Cloudfier functionality to Maven-based builds.

-So far, the only exposed functionality is code generation.
+The following goals are available:
+- publish
+- test
+- generate

+#### cloudfier-maven-plugin:publish

+Publishes a local project to a Cloudfier server.

+#### cloudfier-maven-plugin:test

+Runs the test suite for a project currently deployed on a Cloudfier server.

+#### cloudfier-maven-plugin:generate

-#### Generating code from a project deployed at develop.cloudier.com
+Generates code from a project currently deployed at a Cloudfier server.

 Parameters:
 - kirra.uri - the URI of the Cloudfier server (defaults to "http://develop.cloudfier.com")